crcollins/chemtools-webapp/README.md

     4a_TON_35_2_m3

+In addition to building molecules with a single core, this also allows creating multicore structures.
+For multicore structures, it attributes all the segments directly to the right (up until the next core) as part of the current core.

+    TON_24a_24a_TON

+At first glance it might seem like there would be a problem correctly grouping center verses right side groups when dealing with multicore structures.
+This problem is rectified by removing group that is not present and leaving the separating underscore.

+    TON_24a__TON
+    TON__24a_TON

 For some fun with the naming:

     4a_TON_5555555555_4a
     5_TON_n13
+    5ba_TON_5ba55_TON_345495_2_TON_n6

 Any errors in the naming scheme will be denoted on the respective molecules page.
 The error reporting is currently very primitive, but it gives an idea of the problem.
 An example problem being